 by Tammy Taylor~

-These feral hogs are descendants of domestic pigs that escaped and reproduced with lightening-fast efficiency, causing much trouble with their deep rooting and sheer numbers.
-They can ascend upon a pasture & decimate it overnight.
+These feral hogs are descendants of domestic pigs that escaped and reproduced with lightening-fast efficiency.
+They’re an expensive problem, causing much trouble with their deep rooting and sheer numbers.
+They can descend upon a pasture & decimate it overnight.

 And everyone around here knows that nighttime driving can be hazardous for sure due to these little beasts.
 Good friends of ours totaled their car driving home from a high school football game one night when they hit a wild hog that was in the road.
 And not too long ago a young man flipped his truck and was killed when a cloud of wild hogs appeared in the middle of the 2-lane blacktop after dark.
 There’s just so many of them!